quanterall/HaskellMaterials/basics/02-composite-datatypes.md

 case where the default behavior would not evaluate it.

-Since this behavior applies to all expressions in Haskell (we only evaluate what is needed), what does that mean for the actual execution of a program.
+Since this behavior applies to all expressions in Haskell (we only evaluate what is needed), what does that mean for the actual execution of a program?
 In short, it means that every expression you define is actually really just a recipe/formula for whatever value it should be producing, represented as a function.
 If that function is never called, neither the expressions in it nor the value it should be returning will materialize at all.